UlrikaEriksson/sdl_hello/README.md

 Answer _Y_ to proceed with the installation.

-## Running the hello program
+## Running the sdl hello program

-In order to run the program using Makefile, rename the right makefile for you system.
+In order to run the hello program using Makefile, rename the right makefile for you system.
 For example, on a Windows computer, rename _Makefile\_win_ to _Makefile_.

+Ensure the Makefile have the correct active lines of code for your version of SDL.

+Ensure you _make_ the correct _hello_ file for your version of SDL.

 Open a terminal and point the working directory to the project folder.
 Refer to the [_c\_programming\_intro_](https://github.com/Makerspace-KTH/c_programing_intro#4-launch-and-run-a-c-program) for details for your operating system.